 The general meeting of shareholders is Bure's highest decision-making body and shall be held in Stockholm or Göteborg once a year before the end of the month of June.
-According to the Articles of Association currently in force, notice of annual general meetings shall be published no more than six weeks and no fewer than four weeks prior to the meeting and notice of extraordinary general meetings no more than six weeks and no fewer than two weeks prior to the meeting.
+According to the Articles of Association currently in force, notice of annual general meetings shall be published no more than six weeks and no fewer than four weeks prior to the meeting and notice of extraordinary general meetings no more than six weeks and no fewer than three weeks prior to the meeting.
 Notice must always be given through an announcement in the official gazette, Post- och Inrikes Tidningar, and in Svenska Dagbladet.

-In order to have a matter dealt with at an AGM, the shareholder must submit a written request to the Board in good time so that the matter can be included in the notice to attend the meeting.
-Information about the deadline for such requests is provided on the company's website.
-Bure's Article of Association contain no limitations regarding the number of votes each shareholder may exercise at the meeting.
+In order to have a matter dealt with at an AGM, the share-holder must submit a written request to the Board in good time so that the matter can be included in the notice to attend the meeting.
+Bure's Article of Association contain no limitations regarding the number of votes each share-holder may exercise at the meeting.
 All shareholders who are entered in Euroclear Sweden's shareholder register and who have notified the company of their intention to attend by the specified date have the right to participate in the meeting and exercise the votes for their total shareholdings.
 Shareholders may be accompanied by an assistant at the meeting if they notify the company in advance.

-2011 Annual General Meeting
+2013 Annual General Meeting

-The 2011 AGM was held on 28 April in Stockholm.
-The meeting was attended by 101 shareholders, proxies and assistants, together representing 39.09 per cent of the votes and 39.09 per cent of the share capital.
+The 2013 AGM was held on 22 April in Stockholm.
+The meeting was attended by 111 shareholders, proxies and assistants, together representing 46.14 per cent of the votes and share capital.
 Bure's Board of Directors, management and auditor were present.
 The CEO's address was published in full on the website the day after the meeting.

-Nominating committee ahead of the 2012 AGM
+Nominating committee ahead of the 2014 AGM

-On 12 October 2011 Bure announced the composition of the nominating committee, which was appointed in accordance with the instructions for the nominating committee that were adopted by Bure's 2011 AGM.
+On 6 November 2013 Bure announced the composition of the nominating committee, which was one week late as a result of administrative events.
+The nominating committee has been appointed in accordance with the instructions for the nominating committee that were adopted by Bure's 2013 AGM.
 These state that the Board Chairman, not later than at the end of the third quarter of each year, shall ensure that the company's three largest shareholders are given the opportunity to each appoint one member to the nominating committee.
 Should any of these three shareholders waive its right to appoint a member, the shareholder next in order of voting power will be contacted to appoint a member to the committee.
 The mandate period is one year.
 Furthermore, the Board Chairman shall be a member of the nominating committee.
 No compensation is paid for work on the nominating committee.